j256/simplezip/README.md

 [![GitHub License](https://img.shields.io/github/license/j256/simplezip)](https://github.com/j256/simplezip/blob/master/LICENSE.txt)

 This package provides Java classes to read and write Zip files.
-There are a number of different libraries that do this (including one built into the JDK) but I've not found any that gave me precise controls over the Zip file and directory entries.
-This library allows you to control the output in all Zip fields which should allow you to read and re-write Zip files duplicating all Zip data structures.
+There are a number of different libraries that do this (including one built into the JDK) but I've not found any that gave me precise controls over the Zip internal, persisted data structures.
+This library allows you to control the output of all Zip data and should allow you to read and write Zip files with full precision.

 Enjoy.
 Gray Watson